luije87/documentation/api.rst

 =========================  ==================================================================
 Key                        Value
 =========================  ==================================================================
-*email_address:            Student’s email address *username:                 Student’s username
+*email_address:            Student's email address *username:                 Student's username
 =========================  ==================================================================
 *One of email_address or username must be passed in order to find the user to remove